Skip to content

 C:\Users\Public\Documents\Rapise\Samples\Java\AUTJAVA

-and right-click on the x86run.cmd file and choose Run as Administrator.
+and right-click the x86run.cmd file, then choose Run as Administrator.

-If you have Java configured correctly, you will see:
+If Java is configured correctly, you will see:

 awtswing_sample1

-If the application doesn't start correctly, make sure you have Java SE and the Rapise Java Bridge installed and the JAVA_HOME environment variable correctly set to your Java Runtime (JRE).
-For more details on this, please refer to: Java AWT/Swing Testing.
+If the application doesn't start correctly, ensure Java SE and the Rapise Java Bridge are installed, and the JAVA_HOME environment variable is correctly set to your Java Runtime (JRE).
+For more details, please refer to: Java AWT/Swing Testing.

-Once the application is started, open up Rapise and click File > New Test:
+Once the application starts, open Rapise and click File > New Test:

 clip0128

-Enter the name Java Test 1 as the name and choose Basic: Windows Desktop Application as the methodology.
+Name the test Java Test 1 and choose Basic: Windows Desktop Application as the methodology.

-On the next page, choose Rapise Visual Language (RVL) as the choice of Scripting language:
+On the next page, choose Rapise Visual Language (RVL) as the scripting language:

 clip0125